Junior Boys: Promotions and media

 In support of their 2006 album So This Is Goodbye, Junior Boys launched a fan-submitted video contest in conjunction with Domino Records and Imeem.com (now defunct).
 Participants were invited to use any song from So This Is Goodbye as the soundtrack for their original video creations.
-The winner is to receive a $1000 in cash and prizes.
+The winner was to receive a $1000 in cash and prizes.

-In October 2006 Junior Boys launched SoThisIsGoodbye.com (no longer held by Junior Boys), an interactive flash website based on the inspiration for the title.
-"It’s about dealing with the kind of goodbyes you say to things all the time that actually don’t tear you to pieces" explains Jeremy Greenspan of Junior Boys.
+In October 2006, Junior Boys launched SoThisIsGoodbye.com (no longer held by Junior Boys), an interactive flash website based on the inspiration for the title.
+"It's about dealing with the kind of goodbyes you say to things all the time that actually don't tear you to pieces" explains Jeremy Greenspan of Junior Boys.
 Users were invited to post goodbye messages in the spirit of the title and to read those of others.

 In December 2006, Junior Boys produced a podcast with interview clips and tracks from So This Is Goodbye.
 The podcast was featured as part of the Dominocast series of podcasts.

-In August 2007 the track "In The Morning" from So This Is Goodbye was featured in Mack Dawg Productions "Picture This" for Finnish professional snowboarder Eero Ettala's video part.
+In August 2007, the track "In The Morning" from So This Is Goodbye was featured in Mack Dawg Productions "Picture This" for Finnish professional snowboarder Eero Ettala's video part.
 "In The Morning" was also used for the "Picture This" trailer.

 "So This Is Goodbye" was used in the HBO drama Looking in 2015 as part of Season 2, episode 4, end credit sequence.